turboladen/ror_class/d4/1_exceptions.md

 * `retry` adds control flow, but don't abuse this!
 * `ensure` is executed, raise or not.

-!SLIDE section-header
+!SLIDE
 # Ok, that's enough.
+Summary plz.

+* Exceptions are classes.
+* `Kernel#raise` will halt code execution unless handled.
+* `Kernel#rescue` lets you deal with the exception in a way that makes sense for your code.
+    * Careful!
+Lets you "swallow" exceptions, which can lead to problems.
+        * Often times, letting your app die is best.

 !SLIDE questions center
 # Questions?